kamaji-xl/File-Storage-Microservice/README.md

 	- `get_list(request)`

 ### upload(request)

+When called will upload a single file to the server, and send a response in `JSON` format.

 #### upload(request) - Requesting Data

 > [!important]
 > - `upload(request)` expects two messages from the socket.